-2.23 Allocation of net interest payable
+2.16 Allocation of net interest payable

 The Council is required to determine a method of splitting its interest costs between the Housing Revenue Account (HRA) and the General Fund in a way which is fair and reasonable.
-The method of splitting interest is unchanged from that used in 2021-2022 (the inferred net cash balance of each fund).
+The method of splitting interest is unchanged from that used in 2022-2023 (the inferred net cash balance of each fund).
+It should be noted that the underlying basis of this calculation is the Council's balance sheet position at 31 March 2022.
+As the final balance sheet position for 2021-2022 is awaiting the final sign off by the Council's external auditors, the proportion split used to calculate the figure for each fund could potentially change, however, the method used is unaltered.